 This style of curtain demands less fullness than normal gathered curtains for the best look.
 Aiming for 1.5-1.75 times the width of your window will give the best results.
 Too much fullness results in too many tabs for the width of the pole and affects how far the curtains can be pushed back when in the open position.
 When making tab top or tie top curtains you need to allow for the material for making the tabs.
 An additional 0.5m of fabric per width of curtain should be sufficient for this style.

 Curtains with Pelmets

 Gathered pelmets, usually referred to as Valances, need a greater fullness ratio than the curtains they are to go with as they tend to look better with more gather.
 So, if you are having curtains with a gathered valance, our experience has taught us that for the best results, you should aim for the curtains to have a fullness ratio of 2.0 – 2.5 times the rail width and the valance to have a fullness of around 2.5 – 3.0 times the rail width.

 As a general rule of thumb it is usually advisable to have at least one additional width of fabric in the pelmet than in the curtains.
 For example: Over a pair of curtains with 2 widths of fabric in each curtain, giving you a total of 4 widths of fabric; the pelmet would likely have at least 5 widths of fabric in it to give it a full gathered look and the correct fullness ratio against the curtains.

 Goblet Pleat/Pinch Pleat Headings

 We recommend for this style of heading a minimum fullness of 2.25 if you are using goblet or pinch pleat tape.
 If you are tailoring your heading using buckram as we do in our workshop, then we recommend a fullness of between 2.25 to 2.5.
-Again, if you are having your curtains made for you, we recommend you speak to your curtain maker as different curtain makers require different fullness when making headings of this style.
+Again, if you are having your curtains made for you, we recommend you speak to your curtain maker as different curtain makers require different fullness when making hand tailored headings of this style.